-- CPS | Arts Funding Resources - The CPS Department of Arts Education works to ensure that every Chicago Public Schools student receives a highquality arts education by creating conditions at the classroom, school, district, and state level that allow the arts to grow and flourish.
+• CPS | Arts Funding Resources

+- The CPS Department of Arts Education works to ensure that every Chicago Public Schools student receives a high-quality arts education by creating conditions at the classroom, school, district, and state level that allow the arts to grow and flourish. - BW is a registered vendor at CPS.